-Coronavirus Cases Have More Than Tripled In Past Week; 17,000 Sickened In China
+Coronavirus Cases Have More Than Tripled In Past Week; 20,000 Sickened In China

-China says it has more than 17,000 confirmed cases of the Wuhan coronavirus, representing a huge leap from the 4,400 cases reported as of last week.
-Chinese health officials said Monday morning that 2,829 new cases had been diagnosed in the past 24 hours alone.
+China says it has more than 20,000 confirmed cases of the Wuhan coronavirus, representing a huge leap from the 4,400 cases reported as of last week.
+Chinese health officials said Monday morning that 2,829 new cases had been diagnosed in the previous 24 hours alone.

 Outside of mainland China, nine countries or regions are reporting double-digit cases of the coronavirus, led by Japan with 20, according to a global dashboard created by the Johns Hopkins Whiting School of Engineering.

-The respiratory virus has killed more than 360 people.
+The respiratory virus has killed more than 426 people, 425 in China.
 The first coronavirus fatality outside China was reported in the Philippines over the weekend.

 In a sign of the economic toll, China's stock markets were pummeled Monday — the first day of trading since the Lunar New Year holiday — with the Shanghai Composite Index falling by nearly 8%.
 Trading was halted for hundreds of Chinese companies after prices for their stocks dropped by 10% — triggering a mandatory hold.